A Complete Guide to Manaslu Circuit Trek | Weather, Difficulty, Altitude, Trek Route and Permits

 Although few trekkers visit the Manaslu region, this makes the trail on demand for many, because the trail is not crowded and the ecology is well maintained and balanced.
 Trails are perfect and clean, maintained by the locals and the army.

-Trekking further higher will take you to the highest altitude of 5100 meters for Larkey La Pass and descend all the way to Jagat.
+Trekking further higher will take you to the highest altitude of 5100 meters for Larkey La Pass and descend to Jagat.

 From Jagat, you can drive back to Kathmandu via Beshisahar which is the headquarter of the Lamjung district.
 Or if time permits you can trek to the Annapurna Circuit.
 This will be some 5-6 days more.